Skip to main content

 Cellular senescence is a fundamental biological process.
 When a cell sustains significant damage to its DNA or reaches the end of its replicative lifespan, it faces a choice ∞ initiate self-destruction (apoptosis) or enter senescence.
 This state of suspended animation is a protective mechanism, preventing a potentially damaged cell from replicating and passing on its flaws, which could lead to cancer.
 The cell ceases to divide, effectively taking itself out of the reproductive pool to protect the whole organism.

 Over time, particularly as we age, the immune system’s ability to efficiently clear these senescent cells declines.
-This leads to their gradual accumulation in virtually all tissues, including the glands of the and the tissues that respond to hormonal commands.
+This leads to their gradual accumulation in virtually all tissues, including the glands of the endocrine system and the tissues that respond to hormonal commands.

 A small number of senescent cells can exert a disproportionately large effect on their local environment.
 They become tiny, persistent factories for inflammatory molecules, fundamentally altering the tissue’s character and function.
 This accumulation is a key feature of the aging process itself, contributing to the slow decline in tissue resilience and organ function that many people experience.